10 High Energy Foods For Optimal Performance

 This is a food recommendation that most people have no issue with!
 Be sure to avoid added sugar and milk chocolates that do not have the anti-oxidant levels that true dark chocolate or unprocessed cacao has.

 It is best to eat light before our times of performance to keep as much energy focused on the specific performance rather than on digestion.
 Instead of food, turn to water, as optimal hydration correlates very strongly with great performance.
 I try to stay super hydrated throughout the day and notice that as my water intake drops, my energy and mental acuity declines.

 After the performance we want to have our largest meal to replenish our system with nutrients.
 Ideally, you have your largest meal at the end of your day as opposed to the beginning of your day.
 This helps your body to recover from the stresses of the day.
 You are in a relaxed position at this point, as you no longer have to work hard and perform, so it allows you to digest and absorb the nutrients you need more effectively.

 This helps to take stress off of your gut lining and improves the integrity of your digestive system.
 When you eat in a hurry or have a large meal before a stressful event or a busy day, you compromise your digestive system and cause more inflammation in the body.

+Consume these high energy foods and time your meals correctly and you will notice how your performance and outlook on life changes for the better!
 These ideas and much more I teach in our Navigating the Ketogenic diet program.
 Opt-in here for more details and a FREE video training series I give you on advanced strategies to improve your performance.